tushar5526/Github-Jenkins-Docker/README.md

 - [ ]	***Job4*** : if app is not working , then send email to developer with error messages.

-- [ ]	Create One extra job j***Job5*** for monitor : If container where app is running. fails due to any reson then this job should automatically start the container again.
+- [ ]	***Job5*** Create One extra job for monitoring : If container where app is running. fails due to any reson then this job should automatically start the container again.

 ## Pre-Requisites

 - RHEL 8 as Base OS (or you can try on other linux bases OS)
 - Docker is installed (if not use the docker.repo in this repository to download it )
 - Basics of Linux, Docker, Jenkins
+- Docker Images :
+  - **php** named image, which has httpd and php installed
+  - **py** named image, which has httpd and python installed
+  - **httpd** named image, which has httpd installed

 # Let's Start !